Super Commando Dhruva: Powers, abilities and resources

 Dhruva is physically very strong.
 He received strength training from Hercules, circus's strongman.
 He is also adept at trapeze, balancing and other acrobatic arts that he learned from his own parents.
 His body has great flexibility and great reflexes, so much so that he can even dodge bullets.
 He is expert in most forms of martial arts and hand-to-hand combat techniques.
 He is also an expert in free running and has been shown to jump, climb and swing through various obstacles and skyscrapers to chase down his enemies.
 He is an excellent marksman, thanks to the training he received from circus's knife throwing expert Ranjan and shooting expert Sulaiman.
 Though Dhruva despises firearms in principle, he makes good use of his marksmanship while using his star blades (Dhruva's personalised shurikens) to disarm or injure his enemy.
 Dhruva can even hit a target or fight an enemy blind-folded by judging the faint noises of their movements.

 Dhruva is an expert biker and stunter.
 He learned stunt motorcycling from motorcyclist Pawan, who used to display his wall of death stunts in Jupiter Circus.
 Dhruva is so adept at controlling and balancing his bike that it is famously said that Dhruva's bike is nothing but a part of his body.
-Dhruva has been shown to have received special permission from the Road Traffic department so that the traffic restrictions including traffic signals, one way, overtaking prohibition, speed limits and other such restrictions that can hamper his duties don't apply to him.
+Dhruva has been shown to have received special permission from the Road Traffic department so that the traffic restrictions including traffic signals, one way, overtaking prohibition, speed limits and other such restrictions that can hamper his duties do not apply to him.
 Dhruva is also a licensed pilot and flies his own aircraft/jets throughout the world.

 Dhruva's greatest strength is the unparalleled willpower that keeps him going in the toughest of circumstances.
 He has been shown to possess the greatest willpower known to mankind.
 His indomitable will makes him rather immune from mind control, hypnosis and other mind tricks employed by his enemies possessing psychic powers.
 Such attacks rarely work on him, and when they do, Dhruva quickly manages to come out of their effect.
 Dhruva has also developed the ability to hold his breath for 20mins. which helps him against poisonous gas attacks.

 Dhruva is also the founder and captain of a government-approved crime-fighting organisation "Commando Force", which has earned Dhruva the titles such as Captain Dhruva and Super Commando.
 Dhruva is also a master of disguise and has made full use of his talent in titles such as 'Lahu Ke Pyase' and 'Nagadheesh'.
 Dhruva has always had full support of the police department and full access to all police records and classified documents, not only because his foster father Rajan Mehra is the Inspector General of Police but also because Dhruva has always had the utmost respect for the law enforcing bodies and has never taken law in his hands.
 Later, being a member of Brahmand Rakshak, Dhruva, along with all the other members of the team, was honorarily awarded the powers and rights equivalent to a Commissioner of Police.